mwinters-stuff/jenkins-paper-signal/README.md

 Build the arrow paper signal from https://papersignals.withgoogle.com/

-Install the python-jenkins library (pip-install jenkins-python)
+Install the python-jenkins library (pip-install python-jenkins)

 Install ServoBlaster from github - https://github.com/srcshelton/servoblaster
 *** I configure the first servo to pin 11, as it works better.